Quick Read: What You’ll Learn

 Key takeaway

-A fully custom ring takes 4–8 weeks and costs 15–35% more than a comparable ready-made ring.
-Semi-custom takes 2–4 weeks at similar cost.
-Full custom is worth the premium only when the design cannot be approximated with existing options.
+A fully custom engagement ring takes 4 to 8 weeks from first sketch to delivery and costs 15 to 35 percent more than a comparable ready-made ring.
+Semi-custom (choose your stone, choose a setting from the existing catalog) takes 2 to 4 weeks at the same cost as any other made-to-order ring.
+Full custom is worth the premium only when the design cannot be approximated with existing options: heirloom recreation, unusual center stone shapes, specific sentimental elements, or a design vision that exists only in your head.

 Two levels of “custom”